aneldev/dynadux/doc/Reducers.md

   return todos.filter(todo => todo.id !== removeTodoId)
 }
 ```
-The reducers now would be like this
+The reducers now, would be like this
 ```
 reducers: {
   [actions.ADD_TODO]: ({state: {todos}, payload}) => {